ysyk2021/creating-a-life-you-love-strategies-for-living-with-passion-and-purpose/src/chapter-9-4.md

-Building Support Systems - Building a Positive Social Network
+Building a Positive Social Network
 ========================================================================

 Building a positive social network is crucial for sustaining passion and purpose over the long-term.
 It involves cultivating supportive relationships with friends, family members, mentors, and colleagues who provide emotional, social, or practical assistance during difficult times.
 In this chapter, we will explore strategies for building a positive social network.